balder-dev/balder/doc/source/getting_started/balder_components.rst

 When Balder is executed and after it has collected all relevant classes, the matching process takes place.
 It determines which device-mappings (between scenarios and setups) match with each other.
 For that, Balder is interested in the feature sets your devices have.
-Based on these feature sets, balder will automatically determine the possible mappings between the :ref:`Scenario <Scenarios>`-Devices and the :ref:`Setup <Setups>`-Devices.
+Based on these feature sets, Balder will automatically determine the possible mappings between the :ref:`Scenario <Scenarios>`-Devices and the :ref:`Setup <Setups>`-Devices.

 Generally, Balder will create matching candidates by searching possible mappings of a scenario device with one of the available setup devices.
-In this stage balder does not care if the devices are compatible.
+In this stage Balder does not care if the devices are compatible.

 Feature check
 -------------